Anthony Janszoon van Salee: Arrival in New Amsterdam

-Van Salee's pirate father may have provided him a considerable fortune.
 In 1638, Van Salee acquired a farm on the island of Manhattan which was named "Wallenstein", in memory of Albrecht von Wallenstein, supreme commander of the armies of the Habsburg monarchy.
-The plot was located on the north side of the defensive stockade across Lower Manhattan, along present-day Wall St. The bouwery was surveyed from Broadway to the East River between Ann Street and Maiden Lane.
+The plot was located on the north side of the defensive stockade across Lower Manhattan, along present-day Wall Street.
+The bouwery was surveyed from Broadway to the East River between Ann Street and Maiden Lane.
 Van Salee transferred the deed the following year.

 At the sale of this property to Cornelis van Tienhoven, it was noted "that he had found 12 apple, 40 peach, 73 cherry trees, 26 sage plants.., behind the house sold by Anthony Janszoon van Salee to Barent Dirksen [Dutchmen],...
 ANNO 18th of June 1639."
 This is one of the first references to cherry trees being planted in North America.

-By 1639, at the age of 32, Anthony had become one of the largest landholders on the island, as well as a prosperous farmer.
+By 1639, at the age of 32, Anthony had become one of the largest landholders on the island of Manhattan, as well as a prosperous farmer.
 His property on Manhattan is included on the Manatus Map of that year.